felangel/bloc/docs/logintutorial.md

         this,
         other,
       ) ||
-      other is AuthenticationState &&
+      other is AuthenticationInitialized &&
           runtimeType == other.runtimeType &&
-          isInitializing == other.isInitializing &&
           isAuthenticated == other.isAuthenticated &&
           isLoading == other.isLoading;

   @override
-  int get hashCode =>
-      isInitializing.hashCode ^ isAuthenticated.hashCode ^ isLoading.hashCode;
+  int get hashCode => isAuthenticated.hashCode ^ isLoading.hashCode;

   @override
   String toString() =>
-      'AuthenticationState { isInitializing: $isInitializing, isLoading: $isLoading, isAuthenticated: $isAuthenticated }';
+      'AuthenticationInitialized { isLoading: $isLoading, isAuthenticated: $isAuthenticated }';
 }
 ```

-`isInitializing` corresponds to whether or not the application needs to check for an existing user.

 `isAuthenticated` corresponds to whether or not the current user is authenticated.

 `isLoading` corresponds to whether or not the application displays a loading indicator.

 ?> **Note**: the `factory` pattern is used for convenience and readability.
-Instead of manually creating an instance of `AuthenticationState` we can simply write `AuthenticationState.initializing()`.
+Instead of manually creating an instance of `AuthenticationState` we can simply write `AuthenticationState.authenticated()`.

 ?> **Note**: `==` and `hashCode` are overridden in order to be able to compare two instances of `AuthenticationState`.
 By default, `==` returns true only if the two objects are the same instance.

-?> **Note**: `copyWith` is implemented so that we can copy an instance of `AuthenticationState` and update zero or more properties conveniently.

 ?> **Note**: `toString` is overridden to make it easier to read an `AuthenticationState` when printing it to the console or in `Transitions`.